hammadhaleem/bitcoin-trader/README.md

 Need to work a lot on stratergies , need to read more on how real market stratergies are.

-# code

-Would be mainly written in C/C++.
-Making it faster.

 # API

 API endpoints for most of the exchanges are given in the documentation, it would be a good idea to start reading them